11 Easy Ukulele Chords For Beginners

 • Step 3: Put your 3rd finger in the 4th fret of the C string

 Play all the four strings together and that is E minor chord.
-On a relative basis, this is a little difficult chord to practise, so you may want to spend some time here to master the chord.
+On a relative basis, this is a little difficult chord to practice, so you may want to spend some time here to master the chord.

 B Major Ukulele Chord